attilammagyar/js80p/README.md

 ### Analog Brass AT MPE

-A version of the Analog Brass AT preset that is set up for MIDI Polyphonic Expression (MPE).
-Uses the lower MPE zone with 15 channels by default.
+A version of the Analog Brass AT preset that is optimized for MIDI Polyphonic Expression (MPE).
+Note: the preset does not turn on or modify MPE settings.

 <a id="preset-analog-brass-mod-mpe"></a>

 ### Analog Brass mod MPE

-A version of the Analog Brass mod preset that is set up for MIDI Polyphonic Expression (MPE).
-Uses the lower MPE zone with 15 channels by default.
+A version of the Analog Brass mod preset that is optimized for MIDI Polyphonic Expression (MPE).
+Note: the preset does not turn on or modify MPE settings.

 <a id="preset-expressive-saw-mpe"></a>

 ### Expressive Saw MPE

-A version of the Expressive Saw preset that is set up for MIDI Polyphonic Expression (MPE).
-Uses the lower MPE zone with 15 channels by default.
+A version of the Expressive Saw preset that is optimized for MIDI Polyphonic Expression (MPE).
+Note: the preset does not turn on or modify MPE settings.

-<a href="#toc">Table of Contents</a>

 <a id="bugs"></a>